-CHAPTER 2 The Web Configurator
+CHAPTER 2 Web Configurator

-The Web Configurator is an HTML-based management interface that allows easy Zyxel Device setup and management via Internet browser.
-Use Internet Explorer 11 and later versions or Mozilla Firefox 67.0.2 and later versions or Safari 5.0 and later versions.
+The Web Configurator is an HTML-based management interface that allows easy system setup and management through Internet browser.
+Use a browser that supports HTML5, such Mozilla Firefox, or Google Chrome.
 The recommended screen resolution is 1024 by 768 pixels.